worldhqinc/lotus-cornerstone/README.md

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Commands

+Install Volta: `curl https://get.volta.sh | bash` - NOTE: reload your terminal after install

+Setup Volta: `volta install @bigcommerce/stencil-cli@latest`

+Local Setup: `stencil init`

+Local Development: `stencil start`

+Publish Theme: `stencil push`

+## Issues

+### Something not working?

+Ensure your version of Node matches the one defined in `package.json`.

+Ensure the following is setup properly in your `config.stencil.json` file:

+* `normalStoreUrl` - point at the store you are publishing to
+* `customLayouts` - must contain the mappings for each one of the custom pages, they will return a 404 if not mapped correctly here

+Ensure the following is setup properly in your `secrets.stencil.json` file:

+* `accessToken` - point at the store you are publishing to